When it comes to investing, most people who are successful use a simple approach to achieve results.

 How long do you think Forbes or CNBC would stay in business if Monday’s headline on the value of low-cost, buy-and-hold investing was followed by Tuesday’s headline that low-cost, buy-and-hold investing outperforms?
 Not very long, unfortunately.

-As a result, the only way these media outlets can continue to exist is if they scream about the latest (interesting and sexy) investing trends – things like marijuana, or bitcoin, or gold, or dividend investing.
+As a result, the only way these media outlets can continue to exist is if they scream about the latest (interesting and sexy) investing trends – like marijuana, bitcoin, gold, or dividend investing.

 Let’s face it: real financial advice is very, very boring.
 But, it works.